-An increasing number of human-grade dog food delivery services take your pet's health into the highest consideration.
-I researched dozens of them to find the top 10 for you and your pup.
+Human-grade dog food delivery services offer the very best for your pet's health, but there are dozens on the market.
+I’ve done the research to find the top 10 for you and your pup.

-Each dog food delivery service in this list meets the Association of American Feed Control Officials' (AAFCO) standard for healthy dog food.
+Each dog food delivery service on this list meets the highest health standards as set by the Association of American Feed Control Officials.
 Some are processed in USDA-certified human-grade kitchens and follow food preparation processes that ensure nutrient integrity in each food product.

-The Farmer’s Dog (TFD) is my top recommendation for human-grade dog food since it meets all the highest standards for its food preparation process and human-grade ingredients.
-Plus, for the quality of food you receive – TFD is super affordable!
+Ollie is my top recommendation for human-grade dog food since it meets all the highest standards for its food preparation process and human-grade ingredients.
+Plus, for the quality of food you receive – Ollie is pretty good value.

 The Farmer’s Dog – Best fresh human-grade dog food delivery service

-Ollie – Best fresh high-protein human-grade dog food
+Nom Nom – Best science-based human-grade dog food recipes

-Spot & Tango – Great fresh and dry human-grade foods
+Spot & Tango – Best fresh high-protein human-grade dog food

 Current deal: Get 60% off on your first order!